 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

-On our second visit to Ireland, we spent two days in Northern Ireland, and we were quite fascinated and moved by this area with many wounds but that keep vitality to it.
-There aren’t many guides out there specifically in Northern Ireland, but the ones we suggest do a nice job and the official tourism site and the internet.
+On our second visit to Ireland, we spent two days in Northern Ireland, and we were pretty fascinated and moved by this area with many wounds, but that kept vitality to it.
+There aren’t many guides out there specifically in Northern Ireland, but the ones we suggest do a nice job, and the official tourism site and the internet.

-Full disclosure, we are huge Rick Steve’s fans, it will be rare we do not recommend one of his wonderful guides, and it is no different.
+Full disclosure, we are huge Rick Steve fans, it will be rare if we do not recommend one of his wonderful guides, and it is no different.
 This is one of his smaller snapshot versions.
 This compact guide offers travel tips on Northern Ireland, including Belfast, Portrush, the Antrim Coast, Derry, and County Donegal.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
-Find this must-have guide here
+Find this must-have guide here.